felixlopz/hubrise-test-task/content/apps/uber-eats/en/receive-orders.md

 ## Order Statuses

+---

-In this section, we capitalise the first letter of Uber Eats statuses to make them easier to distinguish from HubRise status names.
+**IMPORTANT NOTE:** In this section, we capitalise the first letter of Uber Eats statuses to make them easier to distinguish from HubRise status names.
 For example, `Accepted` is a Uber Eats status, while `accepted` is a HubRise status.

+---

 ### Uber Eats Statuses